anyaevostinar/anyaevostinar.github.io/classes/257-w26/project-4-frontend.md

 ## Evaluation

-The criteria for "Proficiency" and "Exemplary" are below.
+The criteria for "Core" and "Advanced" are below.
 When evaluating your project, the grader will pull down your team's repo on `stearns` and run both your production code and test suite, as well as look through your code for style.

-### Proficiency Criteria
+### Core Criteria
 * Functionality:
   * The command-line interface still works
-  * The Flask component still works
+  * The API component (through Flask) still works
   * There is a useful 404 page with instructions on how to correctly use the website features
-  * There are two independent features that allow the user to get information from the chosen dataset
+  * There are three independent features that allow the user to get information from the chosen dataset
+  * There are integration tests for the user-facing website (in addition to the API tests)
-  * The automated test suite passes (no additional tests are required)
+  * The automated test suite passes
-  * Coverage is still at 50%
+  * Coverage is at 50%
 * Design:
   * `README.md` explains how your website enables:
-    * Scanability
+    * Scanning
     * Satisficing
     * Muddling through
   * Accessibility features